How Long Does a Repossession Stay on Your Credit Report?

 Repossessions can occur as a result of failure to pay back a loan.
 When you take out a loan to buy something, the thing you’re buying acts as collateral to ensure you make your loan payments.

 Records of major events like a car repossession can be extremely damaging to your credit, and not just in the short term.
-In fact, accurate negative marks will remain on your credit reports for up to seven years, including repossessions.
+In fact, accurate negative marks can remain on your credit reports for up to seven years, including repossessions.

 How Long Does a Repossession Stay on Your Credit Report (3)